 About Rachelle Dené

 Rachelle Dené Poth is an edtech consultant, presenter, attorney, author, and teacher.
 Rachelle teaches Spanish and STEAM: What’s nExT in Emerging Technology at Riverview Junior Senior High School in Oakmont, PA.
 Rachelle has a Juris Doctor degree from Duquesne University School of Law and a Master’s in Instructional Technology.
-She is a Consultant and Speaker, owner of ThriveinEDU LLC Consulting.
+She is a Consultant, Speaker, and owner of ThriveinEDU LLC Consulting.
 She is an ISTE Certified Educator and currently serves as the past -president of the ISTE Teacher Education Network and on the Leadership team of the Mobile Learning Network.
 At ISTE19, she received the Making IT Happen Award and a Presidential Gold Award for volunteer service to education.
-She is also a Buncee Ambassador, Nearpod PioNear and Microsoft Innovative Educator Expert.
+She is also a Buncee Ambassador, Nearpod PioNear, and Microsoft Innovative Educator Expert.
 Rachelle is the author of seven books and is a blogger for Getting Smart, Defined Learning, and NEO LMS.
 Follow Rachelle on Twitter at @Rdene915 and Instagram at @Rdene915.
 Listen to Rachelle's podcast, ThriveinEDU, here: https://anchor.fm/rdene915.

 Subscribe to the #1 PBL Blog!

 Receive new articles in the world of Project Based Learning, STEM/STEAM, and College & Career